kurkutesa/Machine-Learning-Climate-Parameterization/main/stage-0/README.md

 ## Predict precipitation at ARM TWP-C1 an hour later (tried 6 hours later as well) using *in situ* measurement data
 - Input data: T_p, rh_p, u_p, v_p, prec_sfc, (t_cos, t_sin)
 - Method: NN (4 hidden layers), RF+NN
+- Problem: it tries to predict most events as no precipitation events
+- Suspect: current input data cannot fully capture the dynamics, and data is imbalanced (precip vs no precip, hour imbalance)

 # Remarks
 - All *.ipynb* files are in [colab/](./colab/).